Inner Frontier

 The humble, unassuming person immediately puts us at ease.
 We can just relax and be ourselves in their presence, a zone of no competition, no judgment, and no fear.
 The heart of the humble knows love.
 Humility realizes we are all in the same boat, all human, all equally children of the same God.
 Humility gladly honors others and, except for reasons of conscience, readily and without rancor gives way.

-Yet humility should not be confused with weakness or passivity, with a bowed-head timidity or inactivity.
+Yet humility should not be confused with weakness or passivity, with a bowed-head timidity or inactivity, or with a lack of confidence.
 Rather humility arises out of acceptance, out of understanding our true position in the world, as a part of humanity, and a part of life.
-Humility knows we bear a Divine spark, which is the unique individuality given to each of us, but which remains inseparable from the greater Whole.
+Humility engenders confidence by knowing we bear a Divine spark, which is the unique individuality given to each of us, but which remains inseparable from the greater Whole.
 Our destiny can be found in being fully ourselves, while fully a part of the Whole.
 Only in humility can we find our way toward that Wholeness.

 If we really wish to be able to love, then we must empty our heart in humility.